Logiqx/open-gnss/docs/thoughts.md

 [Fletcher's checksum](https://en.wikipedia.org/wiki/Fletcher%27s_checksum) is well suited because of it's simple implementation and low computational overheads.

-It has the added benefit that existing C / Java / Python code within UBX and OAO readers can be re-used.
+This algorithm has the added benefit that existing C / Java / Python code used by UBX and OAO readers can be re-used.